 Advanced Micro Devices, Inc. manufactures semiconductor products, including microprocessors, embedded microprocessors, chipsets, graphics, video and multimedia products.
 The company was founded in 1969 and is based in Sunnyvale, California.

 AMD Price Forecast Based on DCF Valuation

 DCF Fair Value Target:

 We started the process of determining a valid price forecast for Advanced Micro Devices Inc with a discounted cash flow analysis -- the results of which can be found in the table below.
 To summarize, we found that Advanced Micro Devices Inc ranked in the 86th percentile in terms of potential gain offered.
-Moreover, under all the scenarios we modelled, the output consistently forecasted positive returns.
-As for the metrics that stood out in our discounted cash flow analysis of Advanced Micro Devices Inc, consider:
+Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 1159.17%.
+In terms of the factors that were most noteworthy in this DCF analysis for AMD, they are:

-The compound growth rate in the free cash flow of Advanced Micro Devices Inc over the past 3.44 years is 2.07%; that's higher than 93.45% of free cash flow generating stocks in the Technology sector.
+The compound growth rate in the free cash flow of Advanced Micro Devices Inc over the past 3.44 years is 2.07%; that's better than 93.74% of cash flow producing equities in the Technology sector, where it is classified.

 Terminal Growth Rate in Free Cash Flow